cbusillo/BD_to_AVP/README.md

 - `--frame-rate`: Video frame rate (auto-detected if not provided).
 - `--resolution`: Video resolution (auto-detected if not provided).
 - `--swap-eyes`: Swap left and right views (disabled by default).
+- `--start-stage`: Start processing at a specific stage.
+- `--output-commands`: Output commands used to console.

 ### Examples